wizzardx/odin-recipes/README.md

 For contributions or discussions about the project, please use the [discussions page](https://github.com/wizzardx/odin-recipes/discussions).
 To suggest changes or additions, feel free to make a [pull request](https://github.com/wizzardx/odin-recipes/pulls).

 ## License
 Odin Recipes is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
-For detailed licensing information, see [LICENSE.md](LICENSES.md).
+For detailed information on third-party licensing, see [LICENSES.md](LICENSES.md), which contains licensing details for images and other third-party resources used in the project.